 The earliest records of the name were found in the county of Inverness (in the modern Highland and Western Isles regions).
 One of the first listings of the Grant family in Scotland is that of Thomas Grant, a merchant of the king of Scotland who was deposed from his position as visor of York Castle on January 2, 1252.
 Later Lawrence and Robert Grant were witnesses at Inverness in 1258.
 Sir Laurence Grant was sheriff of Inverness in 1266.

 John le Graunt was taken prisoner at Dunbar in 1297 and was held at Gloucester Castle.
 Maurice Grant was sheriff of Inverness in 1330.
 Richard le Grant (also known as Richard Grant) was Archbishop of Canterbury from 1229 to 1231.

-Important Dates for the Graunt family
+Early History of the Graunt family

 This web page shows only a small excerpt of our Graunt research.
 Another 250 words (18 lines of text) covering the years 1240, 1263, 1333, 1620, 1674, 1695 and are included under the topic Early Graunt History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Grant, Grantt, Graunt, Grannd (Gaelic) and others.

 Early Notables of the Graunt family (pre 1700)